Get an international perspective on what it's like to practice as a medical professional at SLU-Madrid's Summer Shadowing Experience.

-The physician shadowing program hosted by SLU-Madrid will provide you with and intensive learning experience in a clinical setting under the guidance of a Spanish doctor employed in a health care center or hospital in Madrid.
-Our faculty have established excellent working relationships with different hospitals in Madrid and have designed a program that will deepen your understanding of health care as profession and strengthen your candidacy for medical school.
+The physician-shadowing program hosted by SLU-Madrid will provide you with an intensive learning experience in a clinical setting under the guidance of a Spanish doctor employed in a health care center or hospital in Madrid.
+Our faculty have established excellent working relationships with Madrid hospitals and designed a program that will deepen your understanding of health care as a profession and strengthen your candidacy for medical school.

-- Spend four weeks in Madrid, Spain, shadowing physicians four days per week (20 hours per week), shadowing up to four different physicians.
+- Spend four weeks in Madrid shadowing physicians four days per week (20 hours per week), shadowing up to four physicians.

-- Earn credits toward your degree through enrolling in Saint Louis University summer courses at the Madrid Campus.
+- Earn credits toward your degree by enrolling in Saint Louis University summer courses at the Madrid Campus.

 - Build confidence in a hospital setting through extensive observation of physician-to-patient contact.

-- Experience the rich culture and cuisine of Spain through campus activities and events.
+- Experience Spain's rich culture and cuisine through campus activities and events.

-- A maximum of five students will participate in the Summer 2022 program.
+- A maximum of five students will participate in the program.

-Student need to register for PPHS 4910 Internship in Pre-Professional Health Studies (1 credit).
-The class has a 100-euro fee.
+Students need to register for PPHS 4910 Internship in Pre-Professional Health Studies (1 credit).
+The class has a 150-euro fee.